I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winddiui/nf-winddiui-devqueryprintex.md

 If the job can be printed, the function should just return <b>TRUE</b>.
 If the job should be held until later, the function should return <b>FALSE</b> after supplying a displayable text string (in the buffer pointed to by the DEVQUERYPRINT_INFO structure's <b>pszErrorStr</b> member) describing the reason the job cannot be printed.

-Displayable text strings should be defined as string resources in a resource file.</p>
+Displayable text strings should be defined as string resources in a resource file.

 ## Requirements
 | &nbsp; | &nbsp; |